ibm-cloud-docs/openshift/openshift_versions.md

 With the release of OpenShift Container Platform 4.3, you get a new experience and capabilities for managing your cluster and its workloads.
 For more information, see the [OpenShift blog](https://www.openshift.com/blog/introducing-red-hat-openshift-4-3-to-enhance-kubernetes-security/){: external}.
 {: shortdesc}

 To create a 4.3 cluster, [try out the tutorial](/docs/openshift?topic=openshift-openshift_tutorial).
-You cannot update an existing version 3.11 cluster to a 4.3 cluster, but you can [migrate workloads to 4.3 clusters](#ocp-3-to-4-migration).
+You cannot update an existing version 3.11 cluster to a 4.3 cluster, but you can [migrate workloads to version 4 clusters](#ocp-3-to-4-migration).

 Review the following benefit highlights when you use version 4.3 clusters.
 *   Ability to use your own [Operators](/docs/openshift?topic=openshift-operators) or operators that are provided by the OperatorHub to package and deploy services for your cluster.